1. What is the Extended Support Scheme – Standardised (ESS-S)?

-For more details of the tiers, please refer to https://go.gov.sg/jss.
+For details of JSS tiers, please refer to https://go.gov.sg/jss.

 3. Who is eligible for the ESS-S?

-ESS-S is available to existing UOB SME customers including sole proprietors and partnerships that by the implementation date of the ESS-S have:
+ESS-S is available to existing UOB SME borrowers including sole proprietors and partnerships that by the implementation date of the ESS-S have:

-- No more than 30 days past due on all other loan repayments
+- No more than 30 days past due on all loan repayments; and

 4. What are the credit facilities included under the ESS-S?